gokhanoguz/AutoCompleteEmail/README.md

-An AutoCompleteTextView that will remember emails from accuntmanager
+An AutoCompleteTextView that will complete emails from accountmanager